Xthe23/flask-agency/README.md

 ## Features

-- **User Authentication**: Secure login and registration system to manage user access.
+- **User Authentication**: A secure login and registration system that leverages Flask and werkzeug's advanced Web Server Gateway Interface (WSGI) to ensures high standards of security while facilitating the creation and management of user sessions with ease.
-- **Profile Management**: Users can update personal information and manage their profiles.
+- **Profile Management**: Users can update personal information, add a resume (docx or pdf with a 5mb limit), and update their schedule.
 - **Resume Upload**: Secure upload feature for resumes, supporting PDF and DOCX formats, tied directly to the user's profile.
-- **Database Integration**: Utilizes SQLAlchemy with a SQLite database for efficient data handling and storage.
+- **Scalable Database Architecture**: Utilizes the robustness of SQLAlchemy with the versatility of Amazon RDS PostgreSQL, providing seamless scaling capabilities and reliable data storage and retrieval mechanisms.
-- **Security**: Implements Flask-Bcrypt for password hashing, ensuring user credentials are securely managed.
+- **Enhanced Security Measures**: Employs Flask-Bcrypt for password hashing and also integrates comprehensive CSRF protection for all forms, ensuring that user credentials and data are managed with utmost security.

 ## Environment Configuration Guide